 It prepares you in the foundations of dental nursing, so you have the knowledge, skills and professional attributes to practice safely and effectively.

-To qualify you will need to complete two assessments.
+To qualify as a dental nurse this way you will need to complete two assessments.
 The first is a workplace assessment, with a complete record of experience.
-You will be embedded within a dentistry team and get vital hands on experience.
+You will be embedded within a dentistry team and get vital hands-on experience.

-The second part is a written and practical assessment that allows you to demonstrate your knowledge and decision-making abilities.
+The second part is a written and practical assessment that allows you to demonstrate your dental nursing knowledge and decision-making abilities.

-Pass both assignments and you will be a full qualified dental nurse.
+Pass both assignments and you will be a fully qualified dental nurse.

 learndirect is one of the UK’s leading distance learning providers.
 Enrolling on our courses provides you with instant access to your learning material so you can start studying right away.
 You will also have access to a dedicated tutor who will help you through the process.
 Check out our blog for useful tips on how to get the most out of your study experience.